 SAIT evaluates international documents for admissions.
 After you've applied, consider our international document assessment service if your education is from outside of Canada.

 Step 1: Read the program information to see the qualities needed for student success.

 Step 2: Ensure that you meet all of the admission requirements listed above.

 Step 3: Review the selection information to understand the process and deadlines

-- The School of Health and Public Safety will forward a selection package to those that meet the admission requirements.
+- The School of Health and Public Safety firstname.lastname@example.org will email a selection package to those that meet the admission requirements.

 In the selection process, applicants will be ranked according to the following criteria: